Nazary21/EatWell/Docs/Projectspecs.md

 - As a user, I can view my BMI calculation and detailed BMI information
 - As a user, I can update my measurements at any time
 - As a user, I can view my age calculated from my birth date
+- As a user, I can set my dietary preferences and restrictions
+- As a user, I can customize my daily macro and micronutrient goals
+- As a user, I can track my progress with before/after photos (premium)

 ### Nutrition Insights
 - As a user, I can view detailed nutritional information for each food item